ish-suarez/ish-suarez/README.md

 - 📚 Student Repository is at [ih-suarez](https://github.com/ih-suarez)

-A mind is like a parachute, it only works when open

 <!---
 ish-suarez/ish-suarez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.